chisness/chisness.github.io/_posts/2017-03-10-welcome-to-jekyll.md

 {% raw %} $$a^2 + b^2 = c^2$$ $$x = sqrt(a^2 + b^2) + frac(a,b)$$ {% endraw %}

+{: .box-error} Error: This is an error box.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.